k0pernicus/website/content/posts/swift_c_compatibility_with_raylib.md

 )
 ```

-The interesting part of this demonstration is in how we define the `targets`.
+The interesting part of this demonstration is in how I defined the `targets`.
 This target is actually a **Clang target**, which specifies how the target is named, where is the source code, the header, and which libraries the linker needs to interact with for the linking step.

-In this case, we specify we have a target named `raylib` with the source code in a relative path (`Sources/CRaylib`) and different libraries depending on the OS (`macOS` or `WASM`).
+In this case, I have a target named `raylib` with the source code in a relative path (`Sources/CRaylib`) and different libraries depending on the OS (`macOS` or `WASM`).
 Very easy!

 ### Let's run it